 The Talking Heads on the once-in-a-lifetime 'Stop Making Sense'

-For nearly four decades, the Talking Heads documentary “Stop Making Sense” has exerted an inexorable pull on all who encounter the frenetic fever of arguably the finest concert film ever made
+For nearly four decades, “Stop Making Sense,” directed by Jonathan Demme, has exerted an inexorable pull on all who encounter the frenetic fever of arguably the finest concert film ever made

 You may find yourself in a movie theater with “Stop Making Sense” playing and the members of the Talking Heads in the audience.